admztech/github_pratice/README.md

 # Github_Pratice

-this the repo used to learn the github commands with using terminal
+this the repo used to learn the github commands with using terminal.

+# Adding

+Using the git control version to add new files in it.